PTI Leader Pays Rich Tribute To Martyrs - UrduPoint

 PTI Leader Pays Rich Tribute To Martyrs

-PTI Leader and member of National Assembly Ramesh Kumar Vankwani said the martyrs are our pride; their sacrifices will never be forgotten and will live on in the nation's memory forever
+Every year, Defense Day is observed with traditional spirit, zeal and solemnity to pay homage to the brave sons of the soil, who rendered supreme sacrifices in the defense of the motherland during the war of September 1965

+KARACHI, (UrduPoint / Pakistan Point News - 4th Sep, 2020 ) :Every year, Defense Day is observed with traditional spirit, zeal and solemnity to pay homage to the brave sons of the soil, who rendered supreme sacrifices in the defense of the motherland during the war of September 1965.

-KARACHI, (UrduPoint / Pakistan Point News - 2nd Sep, 2020 ) :PTI Leader and member of National Assembly Ramesh Kumar Vankwani said the martyrs are our pride; their sacrifices will never be forgotten and will live on in the nation's memory forever.
+Talking exclusively to APP on Friday, Jai Parkash the member of national assembly said adding martyrs are our pride and their sacrifices will never be forgotten and will live on in the nation's memory forever.

+he said countless sacrifices by Pakistan Armed Forces for safeguarding the country is a pride of the nation.

 On this day, the special Dua in all the Mosques for the well being and prosperity of the country is offered.